CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 7.Ti=Hours of Work and Payment - Full-time Employees

-7.1.sec=The Employee is engaged as a permanent full-time employee, but the working hours are based on client demand and the Employee’s availability will regularly vary as agreed between the parties.
+7.1.sec=The Employee is engaged as a permanent full-time employee, but the working hours are based on client demand and the Employee's availability will regularly vary as agreed between the parties.

 7.2.sec=The Employee's hourly rate includes compensation for all hours worked.
-The Employee will usually work a 38-hour week (“Base Hours”), excluding meal breaks.
+The Employee will usually work a 38-hour week ("Base Hours"), excluding meal breaks.
 7.3.sec=The duties of the Position may require reasonable additional hours to be worked ("Additional Hours").

 7.4.sec=The Employer may in consultation with the Employee reasonably vary the work hours to meet operational requirements.